Ahron4/Mad-Libs-Solution/README.md

 ## Part I: HTML
-- In `index.HTML` create a div tag with class container
+- In `index.html` create a div tag with class container.
 - Within that div tag create 3 other div tags with class category.
 These will represent your 3 different stories.
 - Each of those div tags will have a ``<img>``, ``<p>``, and ``<button>`` tags inside of them.